 Watching TV programs and movies from the Internet on a computer, mobile device or TV.
-People have watched video clips on the Web for years; however, Internet-based movies on demand such as Netflix, Hulu, Amazon Instant Video, VUDU and iTunes migrated to the living room TV via a set-top box that converts network packets to digital TV signals.
-"Smart TVs" and modern Blu-ray players have built-in set-top box functionality for these movie "streaming" services, and Google introduced its second-generation integrated TV platform in 2014 (see Android TV).From the User's Device to the TV Set Several device-to-TV solutions are available for sending content from a computer or mobile device to the TV (see AirPlay, Chromecast, Miracast and wireless USB).
-Another approach is the "home theater PC," which is a Windows PC with an interface for large TV screens (see HTPC).
+People have watched video clips on the Web for years; however, Internet-based movies on demand such as Netflix, Hulu, Amazon Video, VUDU and iTunes migrated to the TV in the home via a set-top box that converts network packets to digital TV signals.Smart TVs and modern Blu-ray players have built-in set-top box functionality for these streaming services, and Google introduced its second-generation TV platform in 2014 (see Android TV).From User to TVSeveral device-to-TV solutions are available for sending content from a user's computer or mobile device to the TV (see AirPlay, Chromecast, Miracast and wireless USB).
+Another approach is the "home theater PC," which is a Windows PC with a user interface designed for TV screens (see HTPC).
 In addition, any computer with a video-out port can be cabled directly to a TV.The earliest approach for sending Internet content to the TV was the WebTV set-top box in 1996.
 With a keyboard and mouse, it connected to the Internet via dial-up (see MSN TV).
-See smart TV, digital media hub, Yahoo Connected TV, video portal and video-on-demand.
+See smart TV, digital media hub, Yahoo!
+Connected TV, video portal and video-on-demand.